Citizen Science for

-The goal was to establish maintained trails that enhanced recreation opportunities, showcased the four forest-types and unique species found at the preserve, and also allowed extensive habitat restoration efforts to progress undisturbed.
-To develop a comprehensive management plan that also worked for the community, The Nature Conservancy invited community members to participate in a citizen science mapping project.
+The goal was to establish maintained trails that enhanced recreation opportunities, showcased the preserve’s four forest-types, and also allowed extensive habitat restoration efforts to progress undisturbed.
+To develop this management plan in a way that also delivered benefits to the community, The Nature Conservancy invited community members to participate in a citizen science mapping project.

 Citizen science involves rigorous research conducted in collaboration with everyday people.
 Scientific studies have long shown that including local people and their knowledge in management planning helps increase conservation durability and system resilience.
 At Cove Mountain Preserve, The Nature Conservancy partnered with community volunteers.
 After learning how to use mapping applications on tablets, citizen scientists could navigate the field and translate their local knowledge into geospatial data.